 Should balut be refrigerated?

-Most people enjoy eating balut freshly cooked, but the shelf-life of cooked balut can last up to one day before it begins to spoil and should be kept in the refrigerator for no more than one week or so.
+Most people enjoy eating balut freshly cooked, but the shelf-life of cooked balut can last up to 1 day before it begins to spoil.